-While the legislature did approve a \$1.8 billion affordable housing bond bill last year - for which we are deeply grateful - the annual bond cap for housing is just \$238 million in FY 2020, far below the level needed to address our housing needs.
-At this rate, it will take 7.5 years to spend down the full affordable housing bond bill.
-In fact, while the Governor's FY 2020 Capital Budget provides long overdue, albeit small increases in funding for public housing, it cuts funding for private affordable housing production and preservation.
-We cannot afford to tread water, never mind go backwards, on our investment in new affordable housing.
+While the legislature did approve a \$1.8 billion affordable housing bond bill in 2018, the annual bond cap for housing was just \$238 million in FY 2020, far below the level needed to address our housing needs.
+And while the Governor's FY 2020 Capital Budget provided long overdue, albeit small increases in funding for public housing, it further cut funding for private affordable housing production and preservation.
+We cannot afford merely to tread water or to rescind our investments in new affordable housing.